-The Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
-The information collection notice was previously published in the Federal Register on March 23, 2012, at 77 FR 17085, allowing for a 60-day public comment period.
-USCIS did not receive any comments in connection with the 60-day notice.
+The Department of Homeland Security (DHS), U.S. Citizenship and Immigration Services (USCIS) will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
+The information collection notice was previously published in the Federal Register on September 10, 2014, at 79 FR 53720, allowing for a 60-day public comment period.
+USCIS did receive 1 comment in connection with the 60-day notice.

 Written comments and suggestions from the public and affected agencies should address one or more of the following four points: